 - b. ma tam kalaŋ wel-s-0-e:m

-I this reindeer kill-PAST-SG-1SG
+- I this reindeer kill-PAST-SG-1SG

-"I KILLED this reindeer."
+- "I KILLED this reindeer."

 - c. ma tam kalaŋ we:l-s-ə-l-am

 I these reindeer kill-PAST-EP-PL-1SG

 "I KILLED these reindeer."
 (Nikolaeva 1999: 64)

-The fusion of grammatical functions and discourse roles attested in Khanty and Mansy has also been hypothesized for the Proto-Hungarian period (or at least for a part of it) - cf. Marcantonio (1985) and É. Kiss (2011b).
-The hypothesis is based on the same type of comparative evidence that was evoked in the reconstruction of Proto-Hungarian SOV: the type of differential object agreement that has been preserved in Khanty, encoding the topic versus focus function of the object, still occurs sporadically in Old Hungarian, as well, which suggests that it is Proto-Ugric heritage surviving (for a while, at least) in the daughter languages.
+The fusion of grammatical functions and discourse roles attested in Khanty and Mansi has also been hypothesized for the Proto-Hungarian period (or at least for a part of it) - cf.

+Marcantonio (1985) and É. Kiss (2011b).
+The hypothesis is based on the same type of comparative evidence that was evoked in the reconstruction of Proto-Hungarian SOV: the type of differential object agreement that has been preserved in Khanty, encoding the topic versus focus function of the object, still occurs sporadically in Old Hungarian as well, which suggests that it is Proto-Ugric heritage surviving in the daughter languages.

-By the Old Hungarian period, the general pattern of verbal agreement had already changed from that preserved in Khanty; subject-verb agreement and object-verb agreement did not encode the topic roles of the subject and the object any longer.
-In Old Hungarian - like in Modern Hungarian - subject-verb agreement is obligatory whether the subject is topical or not, and object-verb agreement (the so-called definite conjugation) is elicited by definite objects (cf. Bartos 2000, É. Kiss 2000).
+By the Old Hungarian period, the general pattern of verbal agreement had already changed from that preserved in Khanty.
+In Old Hungarian - like in Modern Hungarian - object-verb agreement is elicited by definite objects (cf. Bartos 2000, É. Kiss 2000).
 Indefinite objects trigger the same indefinite verbal paradigm that is also used with intransitive verbs.
 However, as Bárczi (1958) demonstrates, Old Hungarian and early Middle Hungarian usage sometimes deviates from this pattern, and in the deviating cases, verb-object agreement occasionally appears to be determined by the topic versus focus role of the object.
-That is, we find sporadic topicalized indefinite objects with the verb in the definite conjugation (20a), and also sporadic non-topicalized definite objects with the verb in the indefinite conjugation (20b):
+That is, we find sporadic topicalized indefinite objects, e.g., indefinite relative pronouns, with the verb in the definite conjugation (20a), and also sporadic non-topicalized definite objects with the verb in the indefinite conjugation (20b):